Our History

 In 1946, club member Firmin Deibel had the wonderful inspiration to start a speech contest, engaging students from the two communities, and awarding scholarship money.
 This program has since been expanded to include music and art awards as well.
 The speech contest was picked up by the district and continues today as the Four-Way Test Speech Contest.
 It all started with the Rotary Club of Lakewood.

-In 1952, the club founded the Lakewood Rotary Foundation, an effort spear-headed by Carl Dryer.
-The Foundation now has assets of over a million dollars, which makes it possible for the club to contribute over $60,000 per year to the two communities.
-To recognize those members who contribute to the Foundation of at least $1,000, the club established the “Carl Dryer Award.”
+In 1952, the club founded the Lakewood Rotary Foundation, an effort spearheaded by Carl Dryer.
+The Foundation now has assets approaching a million dollars, which makes it possible for the club to contribute over $50,000 per year to the two communities.
+To recognize those members who make a contribution to the Foundation of at least $1,000, the club established the “Carl Dryer Award.”
 Most of the club’s members have received that award, and many are multiple recipients.
-The club serves Rotary International as well and is proud to count many Paul Harris Fellows among the current membership.

-Our club's great tradition of giving back to the community has continued unabated through the years.
+The club serves Rotary International as well, and is proud to count 35 Paul Harris Fellows among the current membership, with 11 being multiple recipients.
+Lakewood Rotary’s great tradition of giving back to the community has continued unabated through the years.
 Club members raised over $65,000 toward building a new band shell at Lakewood Park, and they played a major role in funding the transformation of the Lakewood Little Theater into today’s very successful Beck Center.
 The club continues to support that treasure of the West Side.

 In 2006, members of the Rotary Club of Lakewood/Rocky River, with the encouragement of District Governor Jack Young and the blessings of the “noon” club, formed a “sunrise” Rotary club to appeal to the current and potential members who preferred an early morning meeting.
 Officially sponsored by the Rotary Club of Lakewood/Rocky River, the Rotary Club of Lakewood/Rocky River Sunrise was chartered on May 12, 2007.